 After dinner it’s time to dance around the Christmas tree, or the house in general, holding hands.
 Nu Är det Jul Igen (It’s Christmas Again) is one of the most common songs used for this activity.
 And just as it ‘s becoming complete torture for the kids who have yet to open their Christmas presents, jultomten (yule-TOHM-tehn = Santa) shows up to hand out the gifts.
 A family member dresses up in a Santa suit (all families seem to have one), donning what I would have found to be a pretty scary mask as a child, and hands out the gifts from under the tree to everyone.
 Poems written by the giver to the receiver, providing insight to the contents of the package, are traditionally attached to the gift and read by jultomten.

 Lutfisk is a notorious Swedish Christmas dish and is typically served on Christmas Day.
 It is a remnant of the Christmas fast when meat was replaced by fish during the winter when fresh fish was hard to come by.
 The dried ling, or sathe, was alternately soaked in water and lye to make it edible again (although some people would say that doesn’t help).
 Slathering it with a white sauce, melted butter, and even ground mustard in the southern part of Sweden helps to make the gelatinous, reconstituted fish more palatable.
 One year my sister-in-law had the inspired idea to top it with bacon.
 I have to say there was a lot more lutfisk left than bacon by the time I made it through the buffet line.
-It’s kind of a love-it or hate-it dish.
+It’s a love-it or hate-it dish.
 Annandag jul (the second day after Christmas), is also a holiday and can mean a turkey on the table, or simply mounds of julbord leftovers.

 December may be the darkest time of the year in Sweden, but I find it one of the brightest.
 Sweden gets cozy with a lot of lights and candles, traditions, and a focus on family.
 It also brings the winter solstice on the 21st which literally means the days will start getting longer.
 So despite the fact that I long for my family and colored Christmas lights, I’m pretty content here during December (but will probably be aching for some sunshine come February).